Disinfectants 101: A Primer

 Disinfectant formulas are registered to kill specific pathogens in a specific amount of time, and they need to be wet on a surface the entire time to be actively working (this is called dwell time).
 Thirty seconds to 10 minutes could be a typical kill time.
 If a disinfectant needs 10 minutes, be sure it will actually stay wet that long to achieve the needed dwell time.
 Alcohol-based disinfectants may evaporate before their required contact time.
 Read and follow all label directions for use and rewetting if necessary.

 Some applications require multiple steps that may not always be feasible.
 Water hardness is one factor that can impact the effectiveness of some disinfectant formulas.
-Many of our disinfectants, like A2Z, ND64 and Vital Oxide, clean and disinfect in just one step, making them a top choice for an easy, ready-to-use use disinfectant that addresses a broad spectrum of bacteria, viruses, fungi and mildew in hospitals, educational facilities, fitness and beyond.
-These are applied via microfiber cloths, disposable towels, and mops.
+Many of our disinfectants, like A2Z Surface Disinfectant, Commercial Disinfectant Concentrate, and Vital Oxide Commercial Surface Disinfectant, clean and disinfect in just one step, making them a top choice for an easy, ready-to-use use disinfectant that addresses a broad spectrum of bacteria, viruses, fungi, and mildew in hospitals, educational facilities, fitness and beyond.
+These are applied via microfiber towels, disposable cleaning towels, and the Bottle Rocket Mop.

 For more disinfection resources, check out the following posts: